-Workshops emphasize research and make use of a range of resources and screenings.
-Students view and critique the work-in-progress of their peers and discuss a variety of readings and review of photographers and contemporary artists.
+Workshops emphasize research and make use of a range of Internet resources and screenings.
+Students view and critique the work-in-progress of their peers and discuss a variety of readings, media artworks and interviews with photographers and contemporary artists.
 They interact with visiting artists and participate in field trips and exhibitions on campus and in the Kansas City region.
-Each student is required to enroll in an internship or practicum during their junior year or senior year.
-The senior year is dedicated to the development of a thesis culminating in an off-campus exhibition and oral presentation.
+Each student is required to enroll in an internship or practicum during their junior year or first semester of their senior year.